Papua New Guinea

 For the most recent edition of Insight – click on the PNG Flag

 To build an inclusive society where people with disabilities are welcomed and can participate in education, work & community life.

-Callan Services takes its name from Callan, the birthplace of, the Irish business man who founded the Christian Brothers in Ireland in 1802.
+Callan Services takes its name from Callan, the birthplace of Edmund Rice, the Irish business man who founded the Christian Brothers in Ireland in 1802.

 Callan Services for people with disabilities was established by the Christian Brothers in Papua New Guinea in 1991, when Br Graeme Leach pioneered the service in Wewak on the north-west coast of Papua New Guinea for the education of children with disabilities.
 This was done in collaboration with the Catholic Diocese of Wewak and eventually under government legislation this became known as Callan Special Education Resource Centre (SERC) Wewak.
 Subsequently, this model was replicated with other Catholic Dioceses and also other sponsoring organisations across the country, with whom Callan Services works in partnership.
 There are now 19 Callan Special Education Resource Centres (SERCs) across Papua New Guinea – Aitape, Alotau, Buka, Daru, Gerehu (in Port Moresby), Goroka, Kavieng, Kimbe, Kiunga, Lorengau, Madang, Mendi, Mingendi, Morobe, Mt Hagen, Rabaul, Vanimo, Wabag and Wewak.
 Many of these Centres have also developed sub-centres.